mvysny/beverage-buddy-vok/README.md

 ## Prerequisites

-The project can be imported into the IDE of your choice, with Java 8 installed, as a Maven project.
+The project can be imported into the IDE of your choice, with Java 8 installed, as a Gradle project.

 ## Running the Project

-1. Run using `mvn jetty:run`
+1. Run using `./gradlew appRun`
 2. Wait for the application to start
-3. Open http://localhost:8080/ to view the application
+3. Open [http://localhost:8080/](http://localhost:8080/) to view the application

 ## Documentation

 Brief introduction to the application parts can be found from the `documentation` folder.
 For Vaadin 10 documentation for Java users, see [Vaadin.com/docs](https://vaadin.com/docs/v10/flow/Overview.html).